 We are bringing new life to St Nicholas Miracle Garden in Harlem with a shed rooftop pollinator garden and a powerful mural project.
 The initiative directly supports the Uptown & Boogie Healthy Project's mission to improve green space, climate resilience, and community pride in Harlem and the Bronx.

-We're working with a team of volunteers, architects Jixuan "Leslie" Li and Peggy Xiao, and civic engineer Jude Vallon, who specializes in urban green infrastructure and pollinator habitats.
+We're working with a team of volunteers, architects Jixuan "Leslie" Li and Peggy Xiao, and civic engineer advisor Jude Vallon, who specializes in urban green infrastructure and pollinator habitats.
 The rooftop will feature native plants like sunflowers, purple coneflowers, and other pollinator-friendly species that support butterflies, bees, and birds.
 By cooling the area, reducing stormwater runoff, and offering a habitat for pollinators, this project fights the heat island effect and improves environmental health for everyone in the garden.

 Community Benefit